Skip to Content

 Method

-3. Add the salt, paprika, pepper, vinegar, golden raisins, maple syrup and stock.
-Bring to a boil then reduce the heat, cover the greens with the lid cracked to allow steam to escape and simmer for 12-15 minutes until tender.
-Season to taste with salt.
+2. Stir in the salt, paprika, pepper, vinegar, golden raisins, maple syrup, and stock.
+Bring to a boil, then reduce the heat to low.
+Cook, partially covered, until the greens are tender, 12 to 15 minutes.
+Season to taste with more salt.

 Nutrition Info